GSA/digitalgov.gov/content/posts/2016-01-15-state-of-federal-blogging-2016.md

   - White House
 ---

 How government agencies blog has come a long way in the past decade.
-As we welcome 2016, here is a look at how the [White House](https://www.whitehouse.gov/blog), [NASA](http://blogs.nasa.gov/) and the [Department of the Interior](https://www.doi.gov/blog) run their blogs and share content.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Blog-Letterpress-Jason-Enterline-iStock-Thinkstock-470747892.jpg" %}
+As we welcome 2016, here is a look at how the [White House](https://www.whitehouse.gov/blog), [NASA](http://blogs.nasa.gov/) and the [Department of the Interior](https://www.doi.gov/blog) run their blogs and share content. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Blog-Letterpress-Jason-Enterline-iStock-Thinkstock-470747892.jpg" alt="The word "Blog" spelled out in letterpress." %}

 ## White House: Blog Less, Empower More

 When you go to [WhiteHouse.gov](https://www.whitehouse.gov/), their blog is featured prominently as a main source of news for the administration.
 It&#8217;s not just a repository for past Administration actions, it&#8217;s a dynamic and responsive site to help connect Americans with opportunities to engage on the issues of the day, his schedule, and news from the President and his senior officials.
 The White House Office of Digital Strategy (ODS) team has witnessed a shift in how they use blogging in their strategy over the last year.
 After undergoing a massive redesign, their blog is now used for sharing longer form content that needs more context or can inform people on major administrative actions and initiatives.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-337-White-House-Blog-homepage-above-the-fold-Jan-11th-2016.jpg" alt="Screen capture of the White House Blog homepage on January 11, 2016." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-337-White-House-Blog-homepage-above-the-fold-Jan-11th-2016.jpg" alt="Screen capture of the White House Blog homepage on January 11, 2016." %}

 ### Structure